slopp/freshness_guide/readme.md

 When multiple freshness policies exist Dagster figures out the minimal amount of work needed to meet all of the policies.
 In this example, A is refreshed every 2 minutes by C, so B can be refreshed without re-running A again.
 In contrast, an imperative scheduler would redundantly run A for each run of B. Declarative scheduling reduces the work done by the scheduler, but more importantly, it reduces the work done by the data engineer too!

 Our data assets are now fully declarative.
 You tell Dagster how fresh C should be and Dagster does the rest.
-Asset A is updated when it needs to be, not any more or less frequent.
+Asset A is updated when it needs to be, not any more or less frequently.
 This declarative scheduling simplifies how data pipelines are built, and it helps data engineers meet the needs of their stakeholders.
 Freshness policies can map to data SLAs.
 An executive dashboard with KPIs might have a strict SLA and freshness policy with a low lag time, whereas a monthly summary may run only once a month.
 Dagster sorts out when the assets upstream of those datasets should run.

 ## Code Changes

 One final concept is important when considering how assets become stale.
 So far this guide has focused on time passing and assets becoming stale because new data is available.
 Assets can also become stale if their _definition_ changes because you have updated your code.

 In Dagster it is possible to indicate that an asset is stale by updating it's `op_version`.
+Existing code in production might be labelled with version 0.1:

 ```python